Bradycardia

 Pacemaker

 This small, battery-operated device can detect an abnormal heart rate and emit electrical impulses that stimulate your heart to beat at a normal rate.
-It is placed under the skin near your collarbone in a minor surgical procedure.
+A pacemaker implant is placed under the skin near your collarbone in a minor surgical procedure.
 A wire extends from the device to your heart.

 Treatment of Underlying Conditions